Can Someone Actually get a Permanent Spousal Support?

 Will There ever be a Barring of Spousal support?

 If the Spouses had Decided on the Spousal Support but want to Modify it in the Future, Can They?

-The spousal support in Virginia cannot be changed or modified if the spouses agreed on it and included that amount on their settlement agreement unless their agreement allows for the modification of the spousal support in the future.
-Also, the spouses can come to court and request a decrease or increase of the spousal support.
+The alimony in Virginia cannot be changed or modified if the spouses agreed on it and included that amount on their settlement agreement unless their agreement allows for the modification of the alimony in the future.
+Also, the spouses can come to court and request a decrease or increase of the alimony.

-If you need a Virginia Spousal Support lawyer to help you with your Spousal Support case in Virginia, call us at 888-437-7747.
+If you need a Virginia Spousal Support lawyer to help you with your alimony case in Virginia, call us at 888-437-7747.
 Our Virginia Spousal Support attorneys can help you.